Ceningan Island Near Bali

 Final Thoughts on Ceningan Island

-Ceningan Island was what we had envisioned Bali would be.
-I am sure you can find similar pockets in Bali with the same laid-back and quiet atmosphere but perhaps you just have to get further away from Denpasar?
+Ceningan Island was what we had envisioned Bali to be.
+I am sure you can find similar pockets in Bali with the same laid-back and quiet atmosphere, but perhaps you just have to get further away from Denpasar.

 Ceningan Island was a perfect way for us to wrap up almost four months of travel before heading to New Zealand for a month.
 And with New Zealand being country number 50, and the final country in our travel project, these were indeed exhilarating times for us.